briis/affalddk/README.md

 This is a complete rewrite of the RenowWeb V1.x Integration as the API this uses is slowly being phased out, and we needed to find a new way of collecting the data.

-If I had updated Renoweb to V2.0 and you were a previous user of Renoweb, you would have had to de-install the Integration before upgrading, as Unique ID's of all sensors would have been new, thus having to change your Automations, Scripts and Dashboard entries.
+If I had updated Renoweb to V2.0 and you were a previous user of Renoweb, you would anyway have had to redo all your dashboards and automations, as Unique ID's of all sensors would have been new, thus having to change your Automations, Scripts and Dashboard entries.
 With that in mind I decided to also use the opportunity to change the domain name of the Integration to `affalddk`

 So why change the name and not just give it a new version number?